Slowveny/multiplication_table/README.md

-In this project I created a multiplication table using python and its basic functions!!!
+In this project I created a multiplication table using basic python functions!!!